Wink (duo): Decline and disbandment

 By the early 1990s, however, Wink's sales started to decline.
+Many of their later songs were original works written by Japanese composers, with a toned-down, less-European style.
+Many other idols were also beginning to cover European pop songs in the wave of Wink's success, thus their sound became less original.
 Their singles rarely hit the No. 1 spot after early 1990, although they sold respectably until 1994.
 In the 1990s, many people were looking for fresher-sounding music, and Eurodance music became popular thanks to Tetsuya Komuro and the many artists he produced, many of them under the avex trax label.
-In 1995, Wink tried to generate more sales by putting out a Euro-style single, "Jive Into The Night ~Yaban na Yoru ni~", but it was a flop, only reaching No. 92 on the Oricon charts.
+In 1995, Wink tried to generate more sales by reversing course and putting out a Euro-style single, "Jive Into The Night ~Yaban na Yoru ni~", but it was a flop, only reaching No. 92 on the Oricon charts.
 Their next single, "Angel Love Story ~Aki-iro no Tenshi~", did somewhat better, but sales were still poor.

 In February 1996, the duo were notified by their management that their activities were to be suspended on March 31.
 Suzuki and Aida had stated several times on TV that Wink had not officially disbanded, but was considered "inactive"; eventually, they admitted that Wink was in a de facto disbanded state.

 Suzuki and Aida have reunited as Wink on every eighth year of each decade to celebrate the duo's anniversary.
 Their first reunion was on the 40th Japan Record Awards in 1998, followed by an appearance on TBS' New Year's Eve countdown special Koeru!
 Terebi on December 31, 1999.
 The duo celebrated their 20th anniversary on the 50th Japan Record Awards in 2008.
 In 2018, they celebrated their 30th anniversary by making appearances on NHK's Dai 50-kai Omoide no Melody special and the 60th Japan Record Awards.